Office of Residence Life Mission Statement

 - Communicate with Building Maintenance Worker (BMW) and immediate supervisor on building needs and preventive maintenance projects.

-- Initiate/Generate service requisitions for facility needs not covered by the BMW.
+- Submit work orders for facility needs not covered by the BMW.

-- Monitor all public area facilities, utilizing a damage control board/hall improvement committee as necessary.
+- Monitor all public area facilities, utilizing a damage control board/improvement committee as necessary.

-- Maintain positive working relationship with custodians and other Facilities Management personnel.
+- Maintain positive working relationship with custodians and other facilities personnel.

-- Coordinate and supervise proper usage of residential restaurants when used for programs and activities.
+- Coordinate and supervise proper usage of residential restaurants and public spaces when used for programs and activities.

 H. Continuous Improvement

-- Utilize benchmarking surveys to lead evidence-based enhancements in the development of community, programming, facilities, wellness and support services for students, the department and self.
+- Utilize assessment and benchmarking survey data to lead evidence-based enhancements in the development of community, programming, facilities, wellness and support services for students, the department and self.

 Individuals must perform the essential functions of this job.
 Reasonable accommodations may be made to enable individuals with disabilities to perform the essential functions.